 The different types of recycling processes are as follows:

-Municipal recycling: Materials are separated into recyclable and non-recyclable materials.
-Non-recyclable materials are disposed of in landfills or incinerated.
-Recyclable materials are taken to a recycler where they are melted down and formed into new products.
-Some recyclable materials can be used again right away while others must be processed first into new products or used in another way.
-For example, paper can be recycled into new paper products or plastics can be recycled into new products such as insulation or bottles.
+Municipal recycling: Materials are separate into recyclable and non-recyclable materials.
+Non-recyclable materials are dispose of in landfills or incinerate.
+Recycle materials are take to a recycler where they are melt down and form into new products.
+Some recyclable materials can use again right away while others must process first into new products or use in another way.
+For example, paper can recycle into new paper products or plastics can recycle into new products such as insulation or bottles.

 Commercial recycling: Materials are sorted by type (e.g. plastics, metals).
 Materials